LinkedInAttic/hopscotch/README.md

 Hopscotch
 =========
 Hopscotch is a framework to make it easy for developers to add product tours to their pages.
 Hopscotch accepts a tour JSON object as input and provides an API for the developer to control rendering the tour display and managing the tour progress.
+Seeing is believing, so why not check out a [demo](http://linkedin.github.io/hopscotch)!

 Features
 ========